savitagup/901NodeIntro-1/Labs/Ch07-UsingExpress/Exercise02-TemplateWithData/README.md

 					a(class="disabled") &copy; 2017 Karmoxie
 	```

-1. Index.pug (and other files) extend layout in order to replicate layout for each page
+1. Create index.pug - it (and other files) extend layout in order to replicate layout for each page.
+Notice how index will use the passed in student data.

 	```pug
 	extends layout